 Pardus is a free Massive Multiplayer Online Browser Game (MMOBG) playing in a future where traders, pirates and other pilots of various races and factions strive to gain wealth and fame in space.
-"Looks just plain awesome.
-A **** sight better than foundationgame, the last one I was playing." - user comment
+"The main thing that hooked me into the game was, believe it or not, the tutorial. [...]
+From the very beginning when you log into Pardus, an AI will lead you through a tutorial, teaching you how the game's mechanics work." - user comment

 Posted by Bladefist on July 29, 2003 at 10:57:47 PM (150 views)